tylern4/docker-clas6/README.md

 * mysql

 ## Installing
-First download the CLAS6 software to clas6/clas-software.
+First download the CLAS6 software to `clas6/clas-software`.
 ```
 svn co https://jlabsvn.jlab.org/svnroot/clas/trunk/ clas6/clas-software
 ```
-You can modify or add anything you would like to clas6/clas-software before you build the container.
+You can modify or add anything you would like to `clas6/clas-software` before you build the container.
 After the software is checked out, you can build the container with:
 ```
 docker build -t clas6:test clas6/.
 ```
-It is also possible to modify the clas6/clas-software and then rebuild the container by just re-running the above command.
+It is also possible to modify the `clas6/clas-software` and then rebuild the container by just re-running the above command.

 To run the built container:
 ```
 docker run -v`pwd`:/root/data -it clas6:test
 ```
 Which will give you a bash shell with all the CLAS6 executables in the path.
+It will also give you access to your current working directory.
+This should be used for input and output of files.

 ## Basic docker commands:
 Change name:tag with what you would like to call your container and tag it.
 If